freefallcid/dominicreich-jekyll-2019/README.made-mistakes.md

 - [Jekyll Paginate v2](https://github.com/sverrirs/jekyll-paginate-v2)

 ### Images

+[Made Mistakes](https://mademistakes.com) has a lot of image assets.
+`src/assets/images/` has been split into its [own repo](https://github.com/mmistakes/made-mistakes-images) and included as a Git submodule.

 `page.image.feature` should be placed in `src/assets/images/feature`.
 These `feature` images will be converted into various sizes to be responsively served